cogwheelcircuitworks/NovaSMTBlinky/software/libraries/README.md

 ##NovaDotMatrix/

-  Arduino-compatible software for the dot-matrix board
+  Arduino IDE compatible software for the dot-matrix board

-  You'll need to add attiny

 ##NovaDotMatrixDriver/